7 Ways to Avoid A Thanksgiving Break Study Slump

 6. Study for finals

-Think you have nothing to do over Thanksgiving?
-Not so fast!
-Finals are coming up and Thanksgiving is the perfect time to go over the notes from the beginning of the semester.
+Whether it’s midterms or final exams, a holiday break is the perfect time to go over the notes from the beginning of the semester.
 Even a twenty-minute study session each day can help refresh your memory and help you be more prepared for when you return to school.

-7. Solve some problems
+7. Solve extra problems